Higher-rank instanton cohomology and the quilted Atiyah-Floer conjecture: The quilted Atiyah-Floer conjecture

 \begin{itemize} \item[(i)] $(g_n, H)$ is regular for instanton Floer theory, for each $n$; \item[(ii)] $H$ is invariant under the full gauge group $\G^{k+1, p}(Q)$; \item[(iii)] $H$ is compatible with quilted Floer theory; \item[(iv)] $(\underline{J}_{0}, \underline{H}_t)$ is regular for quilted Floer theory. \end{itemize} Here, $\underline{H}_t$ is the split-type Hamiltonian associated to $H$ via the procedure of Section \ref{InstantonFleorCohomologyForBrokenCircleFibrations}, and $\underline{J}_{0}$ is the split-type almost complex structure associated, as in Remark \ref{surfacesremark} (a), to the metric $g_0$ on $Y$. \end{proposition}

-The proof will effectively show that the set of $H$ satisfying (i-iv) is comeager in a suitable function space.
-It will also show that $H$ can be taken to be arbitrarily small in the ${\mathcal{C}}^\infty$-norm.
 The existence of instanton perturbations satisfying (i) and (ii) is quite standard; our proof will follow \cite[Chapter 5.5]{Donfloer} closely.
 The novel feature here is that the perturbation can be chosen to satisfy (iii) and (iv).
+The proof will effectively show that the set of $H$ satisfying (i-iv) is comeager in a suitable function space.
+It will also show that $H$ can be taken to be smooth in the $W^{k, p}$-topology on $\A(Q)$ for all $k \geq 0$, $ p\geq 1$.
+Moreover, $H$ can be chosen to be arbitrarily small in the following sense: For any $\eps > 0$, $p \geq 1$, and non-negative integers $k_0, \ell_0$, there is a perturbation $H$ satisfying the conclusions of Proposition \ref{comppertprop} as well as the estimates (\ref{lemma1}) and (\ref{lemma2}) with $C_H(k, \ell) = \eps$, for all $0 \leq k \leq k_0$ and $0 \leq \ell \leq \ell_0$.

 \begin{remark} Our intended application to the quilted Atiyah-Floer conjecture is as follows (see the discussion of Section \ref{AProgramForProvingTheConjecture}): Fix a metric $g$ on $Y$, and a sequence $\eps_n \rightarrow 0$ of positive numbers with $\eps_1 = 1$.
 Then we set $g_n \defeq g_{\eps_n}$.
 The existence of $H$ from Proposition \ref{comppertprop} shows that both Floer theories are well-defined for arbitrarily small $\eps = \eps_n$.
 Note that, in this case, the $g_n$ are not all smooth with respect to the same smooth structure on $Y$.
 This, however, is not an issue since compatible instanton perturbations on $Q$ are $\eps$-smooth for all $\eps > 0$.
 The reason we want a single perturbation $H$ for arbitrarily small $\eps$ is that this allows us to fix $H$ ahead of time, and then carry out the analysis in \cite{DunIndex} and \cite{DunComp}.
 This analysis then tells us how small we need to take $\eps_n$. \end{remark}